KAST Card

 Identity Verification Requirements

-KAST requires users to complete identity verification (KYC) before accessing any services, including depositing, withdrawing, and creating cards.
+KAST Card requires users to complete identity verification (KYC) before accessing any services, including depositing, withdrawing, and creating cards.
 The KYC process uses Sumsub for ID verification and claims to take less than two minutes in marketing materials.

 Regulatory Framework